danpla/dpscreenocr/doc/manual.md

 ### Windows

-dpScreenOCR for Windows is shipped with the English language pack.
+dpScreenOCR for Windows comes with the English language pack.
 To install other languages, visit the [languages][Language packs] page, download ".traineddata" files you want, and place them in the `C:\Users\(your name)\AppData\Local\dpscreenocr\tesseract_5_data`